1930 Oregon gubernatorial election

 The 1930 Oregon gubernatorial election took place on November 4, 1930, to elect the governor of the U.S. state of Oregon.
 The Oregon Republican Party, at the time dominant in Oregon politics, initially nominated George W. Joseph, but the nominee died prior to the general election.
 Joseph's former law partner Julius Meier entered the race as an independent, and defeated replacement Republican nominee Phil Metschan, Jr., Democrat Edward F. Bailey, and Socialist Albert Streiff to become the first and only independent politician to be elected Governor of Oregon.

-Background and campaign
+Primary election

+Oregon held primary elections on May 16, 1930.

+Republican primary

 George W. Joseph won the Republican nomination, but died shortly after.
 The Republican Party selected Phil Metschan, Jr., son of former Oregon State Treasurer Phil Metschan, as a replacement nominee.
 Unlike Joseph, Metschan opposed public development of hydroelectric power along the Columbia River.
-The Democrats selected State Senator Edward F. Bailey of Lane County.